Knowledge Transfer Partnerships

-Knowledge Transfer Partnerships are an Innovate UK funded programme, where the business will shape a project in partnership with the University to solve a real business problem.
-The project will have a KTP Associate who works jointly with the academics and the business on a project that can range from 3 months to 3 years to help develop skills and knowledge to help your business grow..
+Knowledge Transfer Partnerships are an Innovate UK funded programme whereby businesses shape a project in partnership with the University to solve a real business problem.
+The project will have a KTP Associate who works jointly with our academics and the business, helping to develop skills and knowledge in order to aid business growth, with projects lasting from 3 months to 3 years.
 The University of Salford have an excellent track record of delivering KTPs, helping businesses through the application process and providing on-going project administration support.

 By participating in a Knowledge Transfer Partnership, businesses and organisations can: